Tarnershiel, or "the house on the hill" as it is known locally, commands one of the most outstanding views in the Western Isles.

-Ullinish Lodge Hotel is just 300 yards away (although out of sight of the house), and Skye's main town, Portree, is a short drive away over the hills.
+Ullinish Country Hotel is just 300 yards away (although out of sight of the house), and Skye's main town, Portree, is a short drive away over the hills.
 Tarnershiel's unique location offers you the kind of holiday which will stay in the mind for years, in the midst of this beautiful island of Skye where the welcome is always warm.
 Ullinish is near Struan, a small village halfway between Dunvegan and Sligachan.
-It has the facilities of a hotel, a restaurant, a craft shop, and a garage for petrol.

 Dunvegan is eight miles north of Struan with its major attraction being the castle, home of the MacLeod Chiefs for over 700 years and said to be the oldest inhabited castle in Scotland.
 With its garden and numerous relics it is well worth a visit, as are the frequent cruises that tour Dunvegan Loch to view the seals.
 Also near Dunvegan is the Coral Beach at Claigan and the award-winning restaurant "Three Chimneys".

 |Tarnershiel||£1,000 Per unit per week|

 Note: Prices are a guide only and may change on a daily basis.